Joy in Nobel winner Malala's hometown, though some Pakistanis decry her

 "God willing, we will counter the terrorism and extremism in our region with the weapon of education, with the weapon of a pen, with the weapons of teachers and with the weapons of books."

-Along the road where Malala was shot on her school bus, resident Amir Zeb also said he hopes Malala will visit her hometown.
+Along the road where Malala was shot on her school bus, resident Amir Zeb also said he hoped Malala will visit.

 "Malala Yousafzai is the daughter of Pakistan," he said, adding.
 "We're proud of her."

-(Additional reporting by Mubasher Bukhari in LAHORE, Pakistan; Writing by Asif Shahzad; Editing by Peter Graff)
+(Additional reporting by Mubasher Bukhari in LAHORE, Pakistan; Writing by Asif Shahzad; Editing by Peter Graff and Kim Coghill)